nedlukies/FMElfinderBundle/README.md

             editor: ckeditor # other choices are tinymce or simple, and form
             fullscreen: true # defaults true, applies to simple and ckeditor editors
             include_assets: true # disable if you want to handle loading of the javascript and css assets yourself
+            compression: false # enable if you configured the uglifycss and uglifyjs2 assetic filters and want compression
             connector:
                 debug: false # defaults to false
                 roots:       # at least one root must be defined